geopandas/geopandas/doc/source/docs/user_guide/mapping.rst

 Pandas Plots
 -----------------

-Plotting methods also allows for different plot styles from pandas along with the default ``geo`` plot.
+Plotting methods also allow for different plot styles from pandas along with the default ``geo`` plot.
 These methods can be accessed using the ``kind`` keyword argument in :meth:`~GeoDataFrame.plot`, and include: